techniklman/beautiful-jekyll/_posts/2017-10-11-change-cloudformer-port.md

 /usr/bin/cloudformer
 ```

-Listing out the startup script, we see:
+Looking at the contents of the startup script `/usr/bin/cloudformer`, we see:

 ```bash
 [ec2-user@ip-172-31-4-114 ~]$ more /usr/bin/cloudformer